 - Conducting a Town-wide household survey to collect local consumption data.
-The Town of Philipstown is among the first municipalities to attempt to conduct a consumption inventory using locally-collected data, as opposed to relying on state or national-level estimates that are scaled-down; and - Conducting a land use inventory in order to assign carbon storage and sequestration estimates to each land use category, including on-the-ground (in-the-muck) data collection in some of our local wetlands and creating a searchable land use map.
+The Town of and - Conducting a land use inventory in order to assign carbon storage and sequestration estimates to wetlands and creating a searchable land use map.

 We provide comprehensive descriptions of all data sources, data collection and calculation methods by sector for our three inventory sections - production, consumption and land use - in Appendix A: Complete methodology for the Town of Philipstown GHG baseline inventory.
 We include such detail so that other municipalities and communities can utilize or improve upon our methods.
 Further data and calculations are available from the authors upon request.